piranha/gostatic/README.md

 ## Approach

-Each given file is processed through a pipeline of filters, which modify the state and then rendered on disk.
-Single input file corresponds to a single output file, but filters can generate virtual input files.
+Each given file is processed through a pipeline of filters, which modify the file state and then rendered on disk.
+Single input file corresponds to a single output file, but filters can generate virtual input files (like tag files).

+File is rendering in those cases:

+- output file does not exists
-Each file can have dependencies, and will be rendered in case it does not exist, or its source is newer than output, or one of this is the case for one of its dependencies.
+- file source is newer than it's output
+- one of those is the case for one of file's dependencies

-All read pages are sorted by date.
-This date is taken in their [config](#page-config) or, in case if config is absent or dates there are equal, by file modification time.
+All files are sorted by date.
+This date is taken in their [config](#page-config) or, in case if date in config is absent or dates there are equal, by file modification time.

 ## Speed

-On late 2008 MacBook (C2D 2.4 GHz, 8 GB RAM, 5400 rpm HDD) it takes `0.3s` to
-generate a site of 250 pages.
-It costs `0.05s` to check there are no modifications and `0.1s` to re-render a single changed page (along with index and tag pages, coming to 77 pages in total).
+On 2015 MacBook Air (i7 2.2, 8 GB RAM, SSD) it takes `0.45s` to generate a site of 630 pages (`0.18s` for 250 pages, seems to be linear), `0.1s` to check there are no modifications and `0.16s` to re-render a single changed page (along with index and tag pages, coming to 93 pages in total).

-Same timings on late 2012 MacBook Air (i7 2.0, 8 GB RAM, SSD) - `0.18s`, `0.03s`
-and `0.08s`.
-Also note that if you're using various external post-processors (like uglifyjs or lessc) they tend to slow down things a bit (for my specific use case both uglifyjs and lessc add another `0.4s` when files they process change).
+Also note that if you're using various external post-processors (like uglifyjs or sassc) they tend to slow down things a bit (for my specific use case both uglifyjs and sassc add another `0.25s` when files they process change).

 ## External resources